You’re almost there mama! Keep it up!

 13. Download and Print Baby Care Charts

-During the first couple of months with baby, you will need to keep track of everything that happens with your newborn – eating, feeding, sleeping, vaccinations, medicine intakes, etc…
+During the first year with baby, you will learn that it helps to keep track of baby’s activities – eating, feeding, sleeping, vaccinations, medicine intakes, etc…

 14. Install the Car Seat

 Don’t forget to install the car seat!
 The car seat should be installed at least 2 weeks before your due date.
-Make sure the car seat manufacturer installation instructions so that you have it installed properly and safely.
+Make sure you follow the car seat manufacturer installation instructions so that you have it installed properly and safely.